Blogs and the news: How blogging & journalism intersect

-The following links provide information about new forms of personal journalism — including weblogs, collaborative news sites, personal broadcasting, and more — as well as pointers to examples of each genre.
-Have other links you’d like to suggest?
-Tell us.
+The following resources provide information about new forms of personal journalism — including weblogs, collaborative news sites, personal broadcasting, and more — as well as pointers to examples of each genre.

 • The New Media Resources collection at the University of California, Berkeley, Graduate School of Journalism has published an earlier version of this page.